DNS Security is something few of us ever discuss, and with good reason.

 The Internet’s Domain Name Service (DNS) works like magic, helping your computers communicate with all of cyberspace.
 DNS works every time you connect to the Internet, letting other computers know how to find your computer so you can experience the Internet.
 You really don’t need to know a thing about it to use the net.
 All computers today speak DNS and all are configured to exchange this information, and part of the beauty of DNS is that it is invisible to users.
+But DNS is so easy that DNS security is hardly ever considered.

 It is good that this is all invisible.
 If you had to do the work of this system to communicate you would lose your sense of humor pretty quick!
 DNS is like an automated switchboard, routing connections from anywhere to anywhere.
+DNS security is not so automated.

 But there is something very important you should know about DNS that can help you be more secure at home and on the go: You can make some easy one time changes to your DNS services to make life much harder on hackers.